-Asking for a raise is easier said than done — but following these five simple tips will increase your chances of getting what you want.
+Are you wondering how to ask for a raise?
+Asking for a raise is easier said than done, but there are some simple tips that will increase your chances of getting what you want.

 This means you go into the meeting prepared, you keep it professional, and you ease into the discussion.

 Katie Donovan, salary negotiation consultant and founder of EqualPayNegotiations.com, wrote: “At its core, the pay raise conversation is the same as telling your boss about any other broken tool.
 You don’t sweat for one month about saying the Internet is down, the printer is broken, or your chair is uncomfortable.
 Instead, you expect action to fix it… Borrow that mentality and the pay raise conversation just got less nerve-racking.”